pandas-dev/pandas/doc/source/io.rst

    We **highly encourage** you to read the :ref:`HTML Table Parsing gotchas <io.html.gotchas>` below regarding the issues surrounding the BeautifulSoup4/html5lib/lxml parsers.

-.. versionadded:: 0.12.0

-The top-level :func:`~pandas.io.html.read_html` function can accept an HTML string/file/URL and will parse HTML tables into list of pandas DataFrames.
+The top-level :func:`~pandas.io.html.read_html` function can accept an HTML string/file/URL and will parse HTML tables into list of pandas ``DataFrames``.
 Let's look at a few examples.

 .. note::

-   ``read_html`` returns a ``list`` of ``DataFrame`` objects, even if there is only a single table contained in the HTML content
+   ``read_html`` returns a ``list`` of ``DataFrame`` objects, even if there is only a single table contained in the HTML content.

-Read a URL with no options
+Read a URL with no options:

 .. ipython:: python